byronwall/byronwall.github.io/about/index.md

  - Java
    - Built a Spring RTS AI for Balanced Annihilation using Java.
-   - Way back when  I learned how to program with Java by making a progrma that could calculate molecular weights of compounds.
+   - Way back when  I learned how to program with Java by making a program that could calculate molecular weights of compounds.
  - Python
    - Used Python at Purdue for a couple of physics classes and side projects.
 Looking for a good project to get going here.
 Almost did the Kaggle competitions with Python but really wanted to learn R instead.
  - C